robinpalat/idiomind/README.md

-Idiomind mainly focus on vocabulary, have a couple of simple quiz and other usefull features.
+Idiomind mainly focus on vocabulary, have a couple of simple quiz and others extra features.

 # System Requirement #